 • Font optimized for reduced eye strain

-Good for: Creative thinkers, people with weird ideas
+Good for: Creative thinkers, wild-card PMs, people with weird ideas

 // cross-track combinations